churchilldotexe/Portfolio/src/content/posts/deploy.md

 you can do this by finding and uncommenting the `port 22` to like `port 8000`

 > [!NOTE]
-> make sure to take note of the change port
+> make sure to take note of the changed port